tramngo1603/Game-Hangman/README.md

 <b>Technologies</b> used to build this project: Javascript, HTML, and CSS.

-Below is the final image of the project.
+Below is the final GIF of the project.

 <br>